Wolfram Language Paclet Repository

 Expectation values

-Wigner function of the Fock state |2〉:
+Compute the Wigner function for the Fock state |2〉:

-Phase space integral:
+Phase space integral (normalization):

 Squeezed vacuum Wigner Representation